Lea esta historia en español.

 As part of our campaign celebrating Hispanic Heritage Month, we invite you to learn more about Juan and his work with PanCAN.

-What is a day in the life like as a PanCAN Case Manager?
-What can patients and families expect when they give you a call?
+What can patients and families expect when they give PanCAN Patient Services a call?

-As a PanCAN Patient Services Case Manager, we always meet patients where they’re at.
+PanCAN Patient Services Case Managers always meet patients where they’re at.
 Day to day is never the same.
 It’s always varied.
 If a person is recently diagnosed with the disease, we encourage them to reach out to PanCAN because we do provide a lot of information that’s helpful at the start.
 From then on, if they have a particular request, for example, say they want a list of pancreatic cancer specialists, then we can provide them with that information for anywhere in the U.S. We are happy to talk about clinical trials they find through our Clinical Trials Finder.
 Something that a lot of people aren’t aware of is our Know Your Tumor® service, where we’re able to cover the cost of biomarker and genetic testing through our partnership with Tempus.
+In my current role as a PanCAN Patient Services Navigator, I am able to work closely with our expert Case Managers to provide extra support to patients facing challenges navigating the healthcare system or accessing care.

 With me in particular and a handful of our team, we also serve the Spanish-speaking community.
 We give them a little bit of extra support when it comes to having discussions with the doctor, because often either things get lost in translation or they’re not aware that they can ask questions during the conversation.
 I don’t want to speak for everyone, but with my culture specifically – my parents are Mexican – we’ve found that during a tough diagnosis, some people may shut down and not want additional support.
 With pancreatic cancer, this isn’t a situation you can confront alone.
 There’s a team.
 That support is really beneficial.